lisa-lumos/Tableau/README.md

 A `live connection` is a direct connection to your data, best used when you want to `leverage a high performance database’s capabilities`, or get `real time changes` in viz (when you refresh it...).
 Sometimes, connecting live can result in a slow experience, depending on the database.
 You can `manually refresh` the live connection; Tableau will also `refresh the data automatically each time you open` the workbook.

 An `extract` is a compressed snapshot of data stored locally.
 Useful when you `connect to a slow database` or when you want to `take query load off critical systems`.
 You can also choose to `import only some of the data` to the extract.

-### Data extract
-A `data extract` is a local subset of a data source:
-- You can create extracts that contain `billions of rows` of data.
-- Can be `faster` than working with the original data, because they are usually `smaller` than the original data source.
-Generally experience `better performance` than the live connections to the original data.
-- Allow you to take advantage of `additioanl functionality` that's not available or supported by the original data, such as the ability to compute a distinct count.
-- Allow you to save and work with the data `locally` when the original data is not available.
-Provide `offline access`, `portable`.
-- An extract is a subset of the data, which `limits access to the remainder of the data`.
-This can aid in data security, administration, and load on workbooks.
-- When the original data changes, you need to `manually refresh` the extract.
-Extracts can be configured to be `fully refreshed`, replacing all of the data with what’s in the original data source, or `incrementally refreshed`, adding just the new rows since the previous refresh.
-For `Tableau Desktop`, you can `automate extract refreshes` using the Tableau Data Extract Command Line Utility.
-For `web authoring`, you can `schedule refresh task`s for `published` extract data sources and published workbooks that connect to extracts.
-- Unfamiliar users `may not realize that some data has been filtered` from the original data source.
-A good design practice for extracts is to `inform the end user` about what is included and not included in the extract via notes or instructions in the views and dashboards.

-Beginning with Tableau version 10.5, when you create a new extract, it uses the `.hyper format`, which takes advantage of the improved data engine which supports faster analytical and query performance for larger data sets.
-When you perform an extract-related task on a (old) `.tde` format using Tableau version 10.5 or later, the extract is `upgraded to a .hyper` format.
-After a .tde extract is upgraded to a .hyper extract, it `can't be reverted back`.

-### Logical tables vs. physical tables in an extract
-Two ways to store data in extract: `logical tables` or `physical tables`:
-- `Recommended:  Logical tables`, which is the default.
-- The `Physical tables` option should be used `sparingly` to help with specific situations such as when the `size of your extract is larger than expected`.

-**Logical tables:**

-If you use `Logical tables` when your extract contains `joins`, the `joins are applied` when the extract is created.

-Use Logical tables when:

-- you want to limit the amount of data in your extract with additional extract properties like `extract filters, aggregation, Top N`, or other features that require denormalized data.
-- your data uses `pass-through functions (RAWSQL)`.

-**Physical tables:**

-Physical table uses one extract table for each physical table in the data source.
-If you use the physical tables, `joins are performed at query time`.
-Also, you `cannot append data` to it.

-Use Physical tables when:
-- your extract has `tables created with one or more equality joins` and meets all of these conditions: All joins between physical tables are equality (=) joins; Data types used for relationships or joins are identical; No pass-through functions (RAWSQL) used; No incremental refresh configured; No extract filters configured; No Top N or sampling configured
-- the size of your extract is `larger than expected`.

 ### Metadata
 Tableau assigns `metadata` to the data that you bring into it; you can edit the metadata to decide `how the fields to look and function` in a view.
 It includes the `names of fields`, `data types`, `aggregation information`, and `default display properties`, etc.